 Credit bureaus create credit reports by matching the information in their database with personal identifiers such as your name and address.
 A Social Security number (SSN) can be one of these identifiers, but you don't need an SSN to build credit.

 Credit scoring companies, namely FICO® and VantageScore®, create computer models that analyze a credit report and create a credit score.
 Creditors use these scores to quickly understand how risky lending money to the person could be.
 Many credit scores range from 300 to 850, and a higher credit score indicates to lenders that a person is less likely to miss a payment.
-On-time payments, a long credit history of different types of accounts, low credit card balances and a having a mix can help your scores, but missing payments and high credit card balances can hurt your scores.
+On-time payments, a long credit history of different types of accounts, low credit card balances and a having a mix of credit cards can help build your credit, but missing payments and high credit card balances can hurt your scores.

 When a company checks your credit, they’re requesting a copy of your credit report, and often a score based on that report, from one of the credit bureaus.
 If the bureau doesn’t have any information about you in its database, it can’t return a report a score.
 Some creditors won’t let you open a new account, or won’t offer you favorable terms if they can’t see that you have good credit.